kanybekov66/robofriends/README.md

+It's a simple web app created with ReactJS.
+It fetches data from jsonplaceholder.typicode.com and robohash.org.
+It has dynamic search, adaptive layout.
+It was made by using different libraries.

-In the project directory, you can run:
+In the project directory, run following commands:

 ### `npm install --package.json`
 ### `npm start`